 Research and development.
 Research and development expense in 2006 totaled \$2.2 million, representing an increase of \$1.1 million, or 92.9%, over research and development expense in 2005 of \$1.2 million.
 Research and development expense as a percentage of net revenues was 12.5% and 10.8% in 2006 and 2005, respectively.
 Of this increase, \$873,000 was due to increased clinical studies activities associated with the development of Amelior, and \$134,000 was due to other clinical study activity.
 The remainder of the increase was mainly due to increased personnel costs.
-Research and development expense is expected to continue to grow in 2007, as we work to complete our final studies of Amelior prior to submission for approval to the FDA.
+Research and development expense is expected to increase through the remainder of 2007, as we work to complete clinical studies of Amelior prior to submission for approval to the FDA.

 General and administrative.
 General and administrative expense in 2006 totaled \$3.0 million, representing an increase of \$411,000, or 15.9%, over general and administrative expense in 2005 of \$2.6 million.
 General and administrative expense as a percentage of net revenues was 16.8% and 24.2% in 2006 and 2005, respectively.
-The dollar increase in general and administrative expense as a percentage of net revenues was 16.8% and 24.2% in 2006 and 2005, respectively.
 The dollar increase in general and administrative expense was due to an increase of \$218,000 in salaries and related expenses from 2005, as a result of the addition of personnel to support our growth.
 The remaining increase of \$193,000 was the result of small increases in audit fees, travel, rent and other general and administrative items.
 We expect general and administrative expense to increase in future periods as we continue to add staff, expand our infrastructure and support the requirements of a public company.